joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/10/10/business/markets-stocks-bonds-investment-funds.html

 **Cease-Fire Begins in Gaza**\
-`Displaced Palestinians began returning to the north after the Israeli military announced that a cease-fire had taken effect starting at noon on Friday.`\
+`Displaced Palestinians began returning to the north of Gaza after the Israeli military announced a cease-fire was in effect from noon on Friday.`\
 https://nytimes.com/video/world/middleeast/100000010451483/cease-fire-begins-in-gaza.html

 **Peruvian President Impeached Amid Outrage Over Surging Crime**\